 For some ideas on the types of curriculum options you’ll have, check out a few of these resources:

-Sometimes, the best resource for the homeschool family is the world as a whole.
-The great outdoors, parks, libraries, places of worship, and social events all provide immeasurable ways for children to learn.
+Sometimes, the best resource for the homeschool family and especially unschoolers in the world as a whole.
+The great outdoors, parks, libraries, places of worship, and social events all provide immeasurable ways for children to learn, sometimes those are the best lesson plans.
+Many times, this leads to lots of real-world experience.
 Still, there are times when something with a bit more structure can be beneficial.
 For instance, if your child comes to you with a question you can’t answer, where will you go to find that answer?
 As tempting as it is to simply say, “Google it,” let’s try not to do that.

 Instead, let’s look at some options that can really open up a new chapter in learning.

 - Typing programs for computers and other devices